groupdocs-viewer/GroupDocs.Viewer-for-Java-Spring/README.md

 - Maven 3

-## Document Viewer API for Java Dropwizard
+## Document Viewer API for Java Spring
 [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java) API allows you to view over 90 document formats including **DOCX**, **PDF**, **PPT**, **XLS**, among many others without any additional dependencies.
 Thanks to its flexible configuration it can be configured to **view documents as images or as HTML5**.